justinquedible/justinquedible/README.md

 - 👋 Hi, I’m Justin Quach
-- 👀 I’m interested in writing Python/Typescript code (because they're the most intuitive)
+- 👀 I’m mostly write Python/Typescript code (because I'm most familiar with them)
 - 🌱 I’m currently studying software engineering at UC Irvine
 - 💞️ I’m looking to collaborate on anything from websites to mobile apps
 - 📫 You can reach me at justintq@uci.edu